shrestha-ajay/AjayShrestha.com/README.md

 &nbsp;

 ## Recently Read Books
-- The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses - by Eric Ries
+- The Startup of You: Adapt, Take Risks, Grow Your Network, and Transform Your Career, 2022 - by Reid Hoffman, Ben Casnocha
-- The DevOps Handbook: How to Create World-Class Agility, Reliability, & Security in Technology Organizations - Gene Kim , et al.
+- The DevOps Handbook: How to Create World-Class Agility, Reliability, & Security in Technology Organizations, 2021 - Gene Kim , et al.
-- AI Superpowers: China, Silicon Valley, and the New World Order - by Kai-Fu Lee
+- AI Superpowers: China, Silicon Valley, and the New World Order, 2021 - by Kai-Fu Lee
-- High Output Management - by Andrew S. Grove
-- Radical Focus: Achieving Your Most Important Goals with Objectives and Key Results - by Christina Wodtke
+- Radical Focus: Achieving Your Most Important Goals with Objectives and Key Results, 2021 - by Christina Wodtke
-- Sapiens: A Brief History of Humankind - by Yuval Noah Harari
-- 21 Lessons for the 21st Century - by Yuval Noah Harari
+- 21 Lessons for the 21st Century, 2019 - by Yuval Noah Harari
-- A Brief History of Everything - by Ken Wilber
+- Sapiens: A Brief History of Humankind, 2018 - by Yuval Noah Harari
-- Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones - by James Clear
+- Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones, 2018 - by James Clear
+- A Brief History of Everything, 2017 - by Ken Wilber
+- The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses, 2011 - by Eric Ries
+- High Output Management, 1995 - by Andrew S. Grove
 \
 &nbsp;